staneque/mfe-runtime-demo/README.md

 npm start
 ```

+The host application is running on port 8080.
+See the webpack output in your console for additional information.

 ### Gotchas

 The Module Federation plugin exports a federated module name as a global variable.
 This can clash with HTML element IDs, which are also attached to the global object, leading to the `fn is not a function...` error, e.g. https://github.com/module-federation/module-federation-examples/issues/322.